Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Numerical Experiment

 \subsection{Setup, Metrics, and Baselines}

-\textbf{Datasets.} We evaluate on four standard fairness benchmarks: Adult, COMPAS, Bank, and CelebA, which cover tabular and image modalities with varying sample sizes and imbalances.
-For all datasets, $X$ denotes input features, $Y$ the target variable, and $Z$ the sensitive attribute.
-See detailed description of the datasets in Table \ref{tab:datasets}, Appendix \ref{append:data_info}.
+\textbf{Datasets.} We evaluate on four standard fairness benchmarks: Adult~\cite{adult1996}, COMPAS~\cite{angwin2016machine}, Bank~\cite{bank_marketing_222}, and CelebA~\cite{liu2015deep}, covering both tabular and image modalities with varying sample sizes and class/group imbalances.
+We additionally evaluate on an ACS task derived from the American Community Survey~\cite{ACS} to test a genuinely non-binary setting.
+Throughout, \(X\) denotes the input features, \(Y\) the target variable, and \(Z\) the sensitive attribute.
+Table~\ref{tab:dataset_summary} summarizes the benchmark information.

-\textbf{Metrics.} We report Utility via Mutual Information $I(U; Y)$ and Accuracy/AUROC respectively as the theoretical and practical/deployment metrics.
-We report Separation Violation via Conditional Mutual Information $I(U; Z \mid Y)$ and Equalized Odds Gap EO Gap respectively as the theoretical and practical metrics.
-The purpose of the CMI-MI plot is to verify the theoretically proved concave Pareto frontier, whereas the Accuracy-EO Gap plot aims to demonstrate the principled information theoretic Pareto frontier generalizes and transfers well to practical metrics in deployment.
-See Appendix~\ref{append:metrics} for more details and formal definitions of the metrics.
+\textbf{Metrics.} We report utility using mutual information $I(U;Y)$ and Accuracy/AUROC as practical deployment metrics.
+We report separation violation using conditional mutual information $I(U;Z\mid Y)$ and, for binary tasks, Equalized Odds gap as the corresponding operational fairness metric.
+For binary tasks, AUROC denotes the standard area under the receiver operating characteristic curve, computed from the positive-class score.
+For the multi-class ACSOccupation task, we report macro-AUROC, computed by averaging one-vs-rest AUROC over all occupation classes:

+Thus, binary AUROC measures ranking quality for a single positive class, whereas macro-AUROC measures average one-vs-rest ranking quality across classes.
+The CMI-MI plots evaluate the information-theoretic frontier, whereas the Accuracy/AUROC-EO plots evaluate whether information-plane improvements transfer to deployment metrics.
+In the multi-class ACS experiment, we also report expected randomized accuracy and top-1 accuracy of the induced hard classifier.
+See Appendix~\ref{append:metrics} for formal definitions of all metrics.